SchoolWideLabs-CUB/sensor-immersion-general/Lesson3/New/sound.md

 We are going to learn how to use a micro:bit and gatorMicrophone to graph the sound values if they are loud enough to hear

-Submit your answers using the google form linked on [this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson3/sound_assessment.html) under your teacher's name.

 ## Step 2

-**Before you begin, answer question 1 on the google form**

 Describe your plan for getting the microbit to display the sound intensity